What to Do if Your Cat Has a UTI

 How to Prevent Cat Urinary Tract Infections

-There is always a chance, and sometimes a good chance, that your cat’s UTI or other lower urinary tract problem will recur.
+There is always a chance, and sometimes a good chance, that your cat's UTI or other lower urinary tract problem will recur.
 Some recommendations to help prevent recurrences of UTIs and other issues are relatively inexpensive.
-Your veterinarian may suggest some menu of options like these:
+You can start by taking steps to keep your cat healthy.
+In addition, your veterinarian may suggest some options like these:

 Adjust your cat's diet.
-Feed small meals on a frequent basis (no binging!) and keep your cat to a healthy weight.
-With your vet’s recommendation, consider a change to a specialized diet for urinary conditions or a switch to canned food.
+Feed measured, high-quality meals on a regular basis (no binging!) and keep your cat at a healthy weight.
+With your vet's recommendation, consider a change to a specialized diet for urinary conditions or a switch to wet food (which provides more water).
 Here are tips from the American Association of Feline Practitioners covering best practices for healthy feeding.

 Improve your litter box hygiene.
 Offer enough litter boxes (one for each cat plus one more, if you can).
-“Don’t hide them away where they’re hard to get for your cat,” Primm says.
+"Don't hide them away where they're hard to get to for your cat," Primm says.
 Scoop the boxes twice daily (or get an automated litter box to do it) and replace all the litter at least weekly.
-Note your own cat’s preference.
-Primm says some cats like covered boxes, some don’t, and different litter appeals to different litter box users.
+Note your own cat's preferences for the litter box and the litter itself.
+Primm says some cats like covered boxes, some don't, and different litter appeals to different litter box users.
 The American Association of Feline Practitioners has helpful tips on how to manage and prevent cat house soiling, covering everything from litter box size to the location of the box within the home

 Calm your cat.
-Avoid major changes in household routine, and watch for ways to reduce your cat’s stress.
-Learn more about your cats’ senses and ways veterinarians think cats get stress—which can manifest itself in the form of illness.
+Avoid major changes in household routine, and watch for ways to reduce your cat's stress and anxiety.
+Consider making some changes in your home to enrich your cat's life.
+Learn more about your cats' senses and ways veterinarians think cats get stressed—which can manifest itself in the form of illness.